About Our Community

 Latinx students of all ages often encounter multiple hurdles in their educational path - language barriers, adverse childhood experiences, poverty, no home computer, the lack of access to enriching activities.
 The combination of these various challenges ends up hindering the academic and personal success of Latinx students, families, and individuals.

-The number of Hispanic students attending Humboldt State University has increased dramatically over the last few years, up to 33% in the fall of 2019.
+The number of Hispanic students attending Cal Poly Humboldt, formerly known as Humboldt State University, has increased dramatically over the last few years, up to 30% in the fall of 2023.
 Many of these Humboldt State and College of the Redwoods Latinx students are the first in their family to attend college and are also disadvantaged and struggle financially.

 Provide scholarships for college tuition/books and summer youth camps